different-ai/chat-gpt-powered-nextra/README.md

 ## How it works

 * we index `.mdx` files with [Embedbase](https://github.com/different-ai/embedbase)
-* when you search, we use semantic search with [Embedbase](https://github.com/another-ai/embedbase) to find the most relevant snippets
+* when you search, we use semantic search with [Embedbase](https://github.com/another-ai/embedbase) to find the most relevant documents
-* we then ask GPT-4 to give a summary of the snippets
+* we then ask GPT-4 to answer the user's question using the found documents

 ![New Recording Mar 16 2023 0931 PM](https://user-images.githubusercontent.com/25003283/228199333-478b2fb5-d1d4-4b69-8444-4fd795846cd1.gif)